-3.2.7 Reusability of immobilized enzyme for ester synthesis
+3.2.6 Reusability of immobilized enzyme for ester synthesis

-The bound lipase when repetitively used to perform esterification at 45 $^{\circ}$ C under optimized conditions resulted in 15.7 mM butyl butyrate after 8th cycle of esterification (Fig. 9).
+The bound lipase when repetitively used to perform esterification at 45 °C under optimized conditions resulted in 15.7 mM isoamyl butyrate after the 8th cycle of esterification.
 In each cycle esterification was performed for 5 h.
-In a previous study on silica immobilized lipase was used up to 13 cycles in the synthesis of ethyl propionate [23].
+In a previous study, silicaimmobilized lipase was used for up to 13 cycles in the synthesis of ethyl propionate [23].
 In another study using hydrogel bound lipase was used for 4 cycles [18].